Etskh/card-creator/README.md

 - ✓ remove style from model
 - ✓ add italic boolean to field
 - ✓ add bold boolean to field
+- ✓ create side bar for cardtype editing
+- ✓ change name of cardtype
+- card types can add data to it from the side bar
+- changing data name will autosave
+- clicking data X will remove the data node
 - add font-family selectbox to field
     font-family: 'Open Sans Condensed', sans-serif;
     font-family: 'Amatic SC', cursive;
 - add text-size number to field
 - changing fields in the text edit view popup
 - create a new card creates a new row in the table
-- create side bar for cardtype editing
-- change name of cardtype
-- change background of cardtype

 ## MILESTONE 5